 1. Adventure Gear

 Whether your passion is camping, hiking, or kayaking, more couples are registering for the gear to support their recreational time together.
-Is the hike up Machu Picchu on your bucket list?
+Is a hike in the Sierra Mountains on your bucket list?
 You can get the trip and the gear at REI.com.

 Photo courtesy of REI